SETU Carlow delivers apprenticeship training on behalf of SOLAS in four trades

 Phase 7: On-the-Job training while working with your employer

 The duration of each Phase varies from trade to trade.
 However, in almost all trades apprentices attend an Institute of Technology for Phases 4 and 6.
-IT Carlow is the only IOT currently running the phase 4 and 6 of Instrumentation and Electrical Instrumentation in the country.
+SETU Carlow is the only IOT currently running the phase 4 and 6 of Instrumentation and Electrical Instrumentation in the country.

 Advanced Certificate - Craft